HomeAll Buyer GuidesHow Staffing Firms Should Evaluate AI Interviewing Platforms (2026)

 As AI systems take a larger role in hiring decisions, governance requirements are increasing.

-The regulatory landscape
+The regulatory market

 Regulations such as New York City's Automated Employment Decision Tool (AEDT) law require bias audits and transparency around automated decision systems.
 The EU AI Act classifies hiring AI as high-risk, requiring documentation, human oversight, and risk management.